cemkata/simpleQuizEngine/readme.md

   - Ctrl + S saves the page

 - When in quiz:
-  - Left/rigth arrows move to previous/next question.
+  - Left/right arrows move to previous/next question.
   - Enter/space shows the answer
   - **secret keys**
-  - Ctrl + Alt + d allws to jump to specific question
+  - Ctrl + Alt + d allows to jump to specific question
-  - Ctrl + Alt + r restart the quiz with out reloading the page
+  - Ctrl + Alt + r restarts the quiz without reloading the page

 *Disclaimer:*
 The question editor is based on [nicEdit.js](https://nicedit.com).
 I just extended some features and made few small changes:
 - Like more colors to select
-- posibility to add tables
+- possibility to add tables
 - the cursor is moved few pixel to the left
 - the text area is limited and the row with the buttons are fixed
-- when the page is resized the editor is resized as well
+- when the page is resized, the editor is resized as well
 - maybe something else, but I do not remember

 ***consoleMenu.py***

-This is the main files when sared you will see a menu to select options to export, merge, start the server and export a quiz to html to use without server.
+This is the main files when stared you will see a menu to select options to export, merge, start the server and export a quiz to html to use without server.
 You can use the following arguments:

 <pre>